Privacy-aware Gaussian Process Regression: Notation for GP regression

 Besides the predictive capability, GP regression enables uncertainty quantification for the predictive value in terms of its predictive variance

-To present our results in this work, we will use some straightforward extensions of (\ref{GPBLP}) and (\ref{GPVar}) as follows without further notice. \begin{enumerate}[1)] \item With a straightforward extension and abuse of notation, (\ref{GPBLP}) and (\ref{GPVar}) hold for multiple testing points, i.e., when $x_*$ is a vector, provided that the variance in (\ref{GPVar}) is replaced by the covariance matrix. \item We also need the results for GP regression in which the additive error $e_i$'s are correlated.
-They can still be presented in terms of (\ref{GPBLP}) and (\ref{GPVar}), provided that $ {V}$ denotes the covariance matrix of $(e_1,\ldots,e_n)^T$.
-In this situation, the minimum MSE property of $\hat{f}_{BMP}$ remains valid. \end{enumerate}
+With a straightforward extension and abuse of notation, (\ref{GPBLP}) and (\ref{GPVar}) hold for multiple testing points, i.e., when $x_*$ is a vector, provided that the variance in (\ref{GPVar}) is replaced by the covariance matrix.

-In practice, the functions $m,K$, and parameters $\sigma^2_i$ do not have to be known exactly.
+In practice, the functions $m,K$, and parameters $V$ do not have to be known exactly.
 We can model them within certain parametric families and estimate the hyper-parameters therein from the data via standard techniques detailed in textbooks such as \cite{RasmussenWilliams06,santner2003,gramacy2020surrogates}.
-In this work, we assume that the model parameters are already properly estimated from the raw data so that the mean and covariance structure of the GP model is regarded as known.
+As the main objective of this work is not on parameter estimation, for simplicity, we assume that the model hyper-parameters are already properly estimated from the raw data so that the mean and covariance structure of the GP model is regarded as known.